No Tierney for Scotland versus Ukraine in play-off

 Uncapped striker Ross Stewart keeps his place after scoring in Saturday's play-off final against Wycombe Wanderers to help clinch promotion to the Championship for Sunderland.

-David Marshall returns to the squad to take the contingent of goalkeepers to four on the same day he sealed a move from Derby County to Hibernian.
+David Marshall returns to the squad to take the contingent of goalkeepers to four on the same day he sealed a move from Queens Park Rangers to Hibernian.

 Scotland squad